LEARN HOW TO BECOME AN EMT

 The 10 panel drug screening is also a hospital requirement for all clinical rotations and is not conducted until after acceptance into the program but prior to the scheduling of rotations.
 Should you have any questions about the drug screening process, please contact the office for more information.

-SPRING TERM ONLY!
+SUMMER TERM ONLY!
 MANDATORY EXTERNSHIP DAY!

 Externships are a major component of the EMT program.
 With the addition of the Complio process and for the benefit of the students, there is a mandatory Externship Day for all EMT students registered for the Main Campus.
 Please be advised that attendance will be taken and this is part of the 306 hour program.